Green Heart Love

 Expert tip

 The best Thai green curries have a perfect balance of core flavors — spicy, sweet, sour, and salty.
-I recommend starting with high-quality green curry paste (homemade is best), as this forms the foundation of the dish’s flavor profile.
+I recommend starting with high-quality Green Thai Curry Paste (homemade is best), as this forms the foundation of the dish’s flavor profile.

 To enhance the depth of the curry, don’t skip frying the curry paste in oil until it becomes fragrant before adding the coconut milk.
 This step really helps release the flavors more effectively, especially if it’s been sitting in your fridge.